junguler/_dork-word-play/README.md

 <br>

 ## change character position
-with every example so far we've been trying to keep the character at the center of the image using `-gravity center` but we can change the postion and make a motion out of it, the -gravity flags takes 9 alignment positions using center, north, northeast and etc, so lets loop all of the 9 positions in a for loop
+with every example so far we've been trying to keep the character at the center of the image using `-gravity center` but we can change the position and make a motion out of it, the -gravity flags takes 9 alignment positions using center, north, northeast and etc, so lets loop all of the 9 positions in a for loop
 ```
 for i in {a..z} {A..Z} {0..9} ; for g in northwest north northeast west center east southwest south southeast ; do convert -gravity $g -trim -background green -fill yellow -font ./nerd.ttf -size 30x30 caption:$i -extent 30x30 $i-$g.jpg ; done
 ```